COVID In-person Update

 In-person Visitors to UC ANR and UCCE offices

-Visitors entering a UC ANR building or UCCE office must:
+Visitors entering a UC ANR building or UCCE office must do the following:

 - Check-in and out at the front desk